videomi/shotcut_web/FAQ.md

 **macOS**

-The log, database, and presets are stored in \~/Library/Application Support/Meltytech/Shotcut/, where '\~' is your home directory, of course.
+The log, cache, and presets are stored in \~/Library/Application Support/Meltytech/Shotcut/, where '\~' is your home directory, of course.